To learn more, view our blog guidlines now.

 Financial technology organizations, especially legacy businesses in desperate need of a culture facelift, can use their intranet’s powerful announcement feature to improve communications and strengthen their corporate culture.

 Companies can develop a prominent company feed used to manage important messages and encourage their entire workforce to do the same.
 The intention of this feed is to publish various recognition announcements—such as appreciation posts, automated birthday and work anniversary congratulations, and more.
-This can help drastically improve an otherwise serious office environment and guide leadership as they work to create a dynamic culture.
+This can help drastically improve another employee engagement-wise serious office environment and guide leadership as they work to create a dynamic culture.

 Using Workmates’ kudos feature to offer recognition for employees’ hard work or any examples of exemplary behavior is also an excellent way to boost morale.
 This practice is extremely helpful in showing the entire workforce that the company appreciates their contributions—no matter how small—and how their efforts support larger accomplishments.